aquuino/ciscoBackup/README.md

 # TODO

-Add multi device functionality
+Multi-Device functionality
+Import list of device from a file
 Add email notification on failure
 Add ability to backup Cisco ASA